CptConstantine/RoleByPost/README.md

 - `/initiative start [type] [scene]`
   Start initiative in the current channel.
 Type can be "generic" or "popcorn".
 Scene is optional.

-- `/initiative order [Name1, Name2, Name3, etc.]`
-  (GM only) Set the initiative order by providing a comma-separated list of participant names.

 - `/initiative end`
   End initiative in the current channel.